boldare/boldare-tech/content/posts/2018-10-30_Dev-and-prod-ready-Docker-setup-for-SPA-app.md

 4. Now we're copying the whole project here.
 5. Run dependency install and production build to create our app.
 Of course, you could also use npm: `npm i; npm run build`.

-Probably you will think now - okay, we had our container, our app is built, why not add the second service as HTTP server in `docker-compose.prod.yml` file and serve this app?
+Probably you're thinking now - okay, we had our container, our app is built, why not add the second service as HTTP server in `docker-compose.prod.yml` file and serve this app?
 Here is a place, **where multi-stage build enters**!
 Of course, you're right, but in this container, you'd the whole app source, dependencies (`node_modules` bigger than the sun) and nothing to serve it (right now).
 The multi-stage could make it thinner, with nginx and only with one service!